9.1 – Trading Terminal

 9.7 – Conclusion

 The trading terminal is your gateway to markets.
-Trading terminal has many features that are useful to traders.
+The trading terminal has many features that are useful to traders.
 We will explore these features as we progress through the various learning modules.
-For now you should be in a position to understand how to set up a market watch, transact (buy and sell) in stocks, view the order and trade book, and understand the market depth window.
+At this stage, you should know how to set up a market watch, transact (buy and sell) in stocks, view the order and trade book, and understand the market depth window.

 Key takeaways from this chapter

-- Some of the basic information on market watch is – LTP, % change, OHLC and volumes
+- Some basic information on a market watch is – LTP, % change, OHLC, and volumes.

-- To buy a stock you need to invoke a buy order form by pressing ‘B’ key.
-Likewise, to sell a stock you need to invoke a sell order form by pressing ‘S’ key
+- You must invoke a buy order form by pressing the ‘B’ key to buy a stock.
+Likewise, to sell a stock, you need to invoke a sell order form by pressing ‘S’ key.

-- You choose CNC as product type if you want to buy and hold the stock across multiple days.
-If you want to trade intraday you choose NRML or MIS
+- You choose CNC as the product type if you want to buy and hold the stock across multiple days.
+If you want to trade intraday, you choose MIS.

 - An order book lets you track orders that are both open and completed.
-You can modify the open orders by clicking on the modify button at the bottom of the order book
+You can modify the open orders by clicking on the modify button in the order book’s bottom.

-- Once the order is completed you can view the trade details in the trade book.
-In case of a market order then you can view the exact trade price by accessing the trade book
+- Once the order is completed, you can view the trade details in the trade book.
+In the case of a market order, you can view the exact trade price by accessing the trade book.

-- The bid & ask prices refers to the price at which you can transact.
-By default the top 5 bid and ask prices are displayed in the market depth window at all times.
+- The bid & offer prices refer to the price at which you can buy and sell shares.
+The top 5 bid and offer prices are displayed in the market depth window by default.